Search The Archive

 Eric Hearle was born in 1893 and enlisted in Hamilton, Ontario in September, 1914 with the 4th Battalion.
 As a result of wounds received in France he returned to Canada and studied at the University of Guelph.
 Following his studies Hearle became an assistant entomologist with the federal government.
 The collection consists of thirteen letters and twelve postcards.
 It also contains more than 130 photographs, beginning in 1914 with the camps in Canada and England and including a series from convalescent hospitals in Canada.
 Hearle died in 1934 at the age of 41.

-William Henderson, MM, was born in Wick, Caithness, Scotland in 1892 and emigrated to Canada in early 1914.
-Henderson enlisted in Toronto, Ontario in August, 1915 with the 48th Highlanders and eventually served with the 24th Battalion Queen Victoria Rifles in France, with whom he was awarded a MM in August, 1918.
+William Henderson, MM, was born in Wick, Caithness, Scotland, in 1892 and immigrated to Canada in early 1914.
+Henderson enlisted in Toronto, Ontario, in August 1915 with the 48th Highlanders and eventually served with the 24th Battalion Queen Victoria Rifles in France, with whom he was awarded a MM in August, 1918.

 Albert Ernest Henry was born in Sombra, Ontario in 1877 and enlisted in March, 1916.
 He served overseas with the Canadian Forestry Corp.
 The collection consists of two letters.